gospel-desk/www.logstown.com/_posts/2020-04-25-working-on-a-building.md

 Last year, God blessed our family with a remarkable property on the edge of Sewickley, Pennsylvania, on a hill called Spring Hill.
 The property is in two parcels, each with a house on it.
-Our family lives in 980 Crescent Avenue.
+Our family lives at 980 Crescent Avenue.
 Lord willing, 981 will become the Gospel Desk Retreat House.

 ---

 [![Gospel Desk HQ](../gospel-desk-hq.small.jpg)](../gospel-desk-hq.jpg)
-<div class="caption">The Gospel Desk Retreat House, ripe with potential.</div>
+<div class="caption">The Gospel Desk Retreat House is ripe with potential.</div>

 #### Perched Between Village and Forest